junxit/us-congress-bills-115/metadata.md

 - 2017-06-28 — Introduced in House
 - 2017-06-28 — Introduced in House
 - 2017-06-28 — Referred to the House Committee on Foreign Affairs.
+- 2017-06-29 — Committee on Foreign Affairs discharged.
+- 2017-06-29 — Committee on Foreign Affairs discharged.
+- 2017-06-29 — Considered by unanimous consent. (consideration: CR H5356)
+- 2017-06-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-06-29 — Mr. Smith (NJ) asked unanimous consent to discharge from committee and consider.
+- 2017-06-29 — On agreeing to the resolution Agreed to without objection. (text: CR H5356)
+- 2017-06-29 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H5356)
+- 2017-06-29 — Sponsor introductory remarks on measure.
+(CR H5370-5371, E938-939)